yarisvt/tyk-docs/tyk-docs/content/configure/tyk-dashboard-configuration-options.md

 *   `aggregate_lookup_cutoff`: As of v1.2, set this to a date value of the form `DD/MM/YYYY`.
 Any analytics queries before this date will fall back to the raw base log data collection (slower), this is to ensure continuity of service and a smooth upgrade process with no loss of data.

+*   `disable_parallel_sessions`: As of v1.3.4, if set to `true`, it restricts an account to a single session.
+When an account logs in, any other open sessions for that account are logged out.

 ### Environment variables

 Environment variables can be used to override settings defined in the configuration file.
 The [Tyk Dashboard environment variable mappings][2] spreadsheet shows how the JSON member keys map to the environment variables.
 Where an environment variable is specified, its value will take precendence over the value in the configuration file.